 Start the search for information and therapies related to these challenges.

 Sometimes the thing that helps the most is to realize that you and your family are not alone.
 Meeting someone whose response is “Oh, sure, my child does that too!” often goes a long way to helping us cope with the road ahead.
-Check out our forums to get involved in our online community.
+Connect with us on Facebook to get involved in our online community.

 100 Day Tool Kit from Autism Speaks The road ahead will be bumpy.
 There will be times when your progress stalls or takes an unexpected turn.
 When it does, try to remind yourself that these are speed bumps, not roadblocks.
 Take them one at a time.
 It is important that you start now.
 There are a variety of services available to treat and educate your child.